This Maryland man is the voice of NFL players at a time of social unrest and a country divided

-WASHINGTON — Among the VIP’s of the National Football League that are in Tampa for Super Bowl LV will be a lifetime Washingtonian who is a powerful force in professional football.
+WASHINGTON — Among the VIP’s of the National Football League that are in Tampa for Super Bowl LV will be a lifetime Washingtonian that grew up in Maryland who is a powerful force in professional football.

 He’s not a star quarterback or powerful lineman.
 Nor is he a well-known coach or owner.
 DeMaurice “De” Smith is the Executive Director of the NFL Players Association (NFLPA) -- one of the oldest and most influential labor unions in sports.